alkindykevin/Data-Science-Portfolio/README.md

 # Data Science Project Portfolio
-This repository consists of my data science projects.
+Hello, everyone!
+This repository houses a collection of data science projects that I and my group produced for academic and self-study purposes.
+The source codes and contents of the projects are presented using Python Notebooks and R markdown files.

+## List of Projects